erenfn/session-safe/backend/README.md

-# rockscraper-backend
+# SessionSafe Backend

-RockScraper is an AI and [UpRock's](https://uprock.com/) DePIN powered Scraper.
-This repository holds the backend of RockScraper.
+SessionSafe is a secure platform that allows you to securely connect to your accounts and retrieve cookies.
+This repository holds the backend of SessionSafe.

 ### Setup